Ac6Embedded/apollo-docs/docs/security/cra/fundamental-security-requirements.md

 CRA requires a way for users to securely and easily remove all data and settings permanently, and ensure secure transfer when data can be moved to another system.[1][3]

 Translation:
-- “secure wipe” that covers credentials, user data, and config (including in external flash),
+- "secure wipe" that covers credentials, user data, and config (including in external flash),
 - secure decommissioning procedure in user documentation,
 - if migration exists (e.g., moving config to a new unit), the transfer must be authenticated and confidentiality-protected.